francesco-innocenti/Neuro_AI_Papers/README.md

 [From the neuron doctrine to neural networks](https://www.nature.com/articles/nrn3962) by Yuste (2015)

-"[T]he history of neuroscience is the history of its methods".
-A historical perspective reflecting on how the neuron doctrine emerged in the context of single-cell (anatomical and physiological) studies and how new multineuronal techniques are leading to the neural network paradigm.
+"[T]he history of neuroscience is the history of its methods" - a historical perspective reflecting on how the neuron doctrine emerged in the context of single-cell studies and how new multineuronal techniques are leading to - in fact, have already led to - the "neural network paradigm".

 [Explanatory models in neuroscience: Part 2 -- constraint-based intelligibility](http://arxiv.org/abs/2104.01489)